Article

 sudo apt install caddy

-Then configure your domain in Caddyfile:
+Configure your domain in /etc/caddy/Caddyfile:

 yourdomain.com {